ClearSpring Pharmacy Horizontal Logo

 2. Prescribe Electronically (E-Prescribing)

 Most Electronic Medical Records (EMR) are not set up to handle compounded medications.
 However, we can fill compounded prescriptions using already existing fields.
-Use the “Drug” and “Notes” fields to add specifications for the compounded medication:

 • Drug Field: Enter either “compounded medication” or the name of a commercially available active ingredient drug name included in the prescription.
 This can be active ingredients such as tadalafil, tetracaine, etc.

-If you fill out these fields with the necessary information you will be able to successfully fill a compounded prescription.
-Our pharmacy always checks the notes section in order to insure the needs of the patient are being met.
+If you fill out these fields with the necessary information, you can successfully fill a compounded prescription.

 3. Fax Us